Beyond equivalent circuit representations in nonlinear systems with inherent memory

+Equivalent circuits offer a simplified and intuitive way to model complex systems, making it easier to understand and predict device behavior.
+They can be integrated into circuit simulation software to model the overall behavior of electronic systems, facilitating system-level design and optimization.
+Under certain operating conditions, these models provide reasonable approximations, making them valuable for initial design, testing, and troubleshooting.
+Equivalent circuits also simplify the interpretation of complex impedance data by representing it through familiar components such as resistors, capacitors, and inductors~\cite{Bisquert2024a,Bisquert2024b,Gonzales2024}.
+They offer insights into frequency-dependent behaviors like reactance and resonance, enabling efficient analysis.
+Once established, equivalent circuits can predict device impedance across different conditions, reducing the need for time-consuming calculations.
+Additionally, they serve as diagnostic tools by identifying deviations in performance and isolating problematic components.
+By providing a standardized framework, equivalent circuits allow for consistent comparison of impedance characteristics across different devices and materials.

-Here, we demonstrate how naturally emerging dynamics in nanoscopic nonlinear systems with inherent memory leads to the inadequacy of equivalent circuit representations and how seemingly unphysical responses emerge from the mapping of these dynamical systems onto steady state classical passive circuit elements.
-To meet these challenges, we take advantage of the multimodal characterization of nonlinear systems~\cite{Fasmin2017} in combination with a microscopic perspective of systems driven out of equilibrium.
-We show how the interplay between competing intrinsic timescales and symmetry of generation functions of coexisting of independent transport channels impose the need to perform multimodal characterization beyond the fundamental system response.
-Although a multimode analysis could pose experimental challenges due to eventual noise interference for small signals, there is no alternative if the purpose is a full characterization of intrinsic properties that drastically affect the system response or the device operation.
+In this work, we show how the natural dynamics of nanoscopic nonlinear systems with inherent memory highlight some limitations of equivalent circuit representations and reveal how mapping these dynamic elements onto steady-state classical passive circuit components can lead to unexpected responses.
+To meet these challenges, we take advantage of the multimode characterization of nonlinearities~\cite{Fasmin2017} in combination with a microscopic perspective of processes driven out of equilibrium.
+We show how the interplay between competing intrinsic timescales and symmetry of generation functions of coexisting independent transport channels impose the need to perform a characterization beyond the fundamental mode.